 Photo by Innerbody Research

-In addition to their uses in areas like weight loss, immune modulation, and cognitive enhancement, therapeutic peptides have demonstrated high potential to improve physical performance and body composition.
+in addition to their uses in areas like weight loss, immune modulation, and cognitive enhancement, therapeutic peptides have demonstrated high potential to improve physical performance and body composition.
 Weight lifters, bodybuilders, and other gymgoers have taken to using them for these reasons.
 And for many, a combination of CJC-1295 and ipamorelin is the best treatment for both enhancing and accelerating their gains.

 In this guide, we discuss how CJC-1295 and ipamorelin work synergistically to help you increase your lean mass while decreasing your body fat.
 We also cover their other therapeutic uses, their significant safety risks, and other factors you’ll want to consider before starting treatment.